cs107e/cs107e.github.io/guides/bootloader.md

 ### Install the bootloader on the Pi

 The bootloader we are using was developed by David Welch and modified by Dawson Engler.
-It is a modification of David Welch's bootloader06 from (https://github.com/dwelch67/raspberrypi).
-If you have some time, we highly recommend you explore his github repository.
+It is a modification of David Welch's bootloader06.
+If you have some time, we highly recommend you explore his [github repository](https://github.com/dwelch67/raspberrypi).

 We have already compiled a working `bootloader.bin` for you.
 It is part of the default set of firmware files, and should already be on your SDHC card.
 To run